giridhar7632/parallaxEffect/README.md

 ```
 This function has three arguments `layer` - the layer you want to add parallax, `distance` - how much we scroll and `speed` - the required speed change.
 We are going to add parallax for multiple layers.
 That's why we created a function for recalling it for different layers.<br>

 And then we are going to get the element using `querySelector`.
 You can use any javascript DOM selector as your wish.
 Finally we will be translating the `Y` of the element using CSS `transform: translateY( );` for changing the speed of the layer.
 The positive value translates downwards and negative value translates upwards.
-Study more about `translate( )` [here](https://developer.mozilla.org/en-US/docs/web/css/transform-function/translateY).<br>
+Discover more about `translateY( )` [here](https://developer.mozilla.org/en-US/docs/web/css/transform-function/translateY).<br>

 ### Event Listener
 Now we are going to call this function while scrolling.
 So add an event listener `scroll` and the function given as argument gets executed.<br>